FernandoBDAF/system_design/README.md

 1. **Profile Service (Server)**

    - REST API for profile management
-   - Connects to MongoDB, Redis, and RabbitMQ
+   - Connects to PostgreSQL, Redis, and RabbitMQ
    - Exposed on port 30080
    - Health checks and metrics endpoints